SarvinChitsaz/WBC-MTL/README.md

   <em>Grad-CAM heatmaps providing interpretability for classification predictions.</em>
 </p>

-WBC-MTL-SEGCLS is a multi-task deep learning framework for automated White Blood Cell analysis from microscopy images.
+WBC-MTL is a multi-task deep learning framework for automated White Blood Cell analysis from microscopy images.

 The model simultaneously performs: